 Expenses are categorized in the ACFR by functions that clearly identify activities performed by the departments.
-Overall expenses increased \$12M or 7%, which can be primarily attributed to salaries due to cost-of-living and merit increases.
+Overall expenses increased \$121M or 39%, which can be primarily attributed to hotel expenses and salaries due to cost-of-living and merit increases.